fossabot/wordpress-plugin/izettle-ecommerce/readme.txt

 ### Automatic Installation

 1. Install directly from your Dashboard (Plugins > Add New).
-Just search for "izettle".
+Just search for "izettle ecommerce".

 ### Manual Installation

 1. Download the plugin zip file to your computer
 2. Navigate to to the 'Plugins' page in the WordPress Dashboard
-3. Select 'Add New > Upload > Choose File' and select the iZettle zip file
+3. Select 'Add New > Upload > Choose File' and select the 'izettle-ecommerce.zip' file

-Once the plugin has been activated you will have "Add Product" and "Add Store" buttons available above your Visual editor to add to your post or page.
+Once the plugin has been activated you will have "Add Product" and "Add Store" buttons available above your visual editor to add to your post or page.

 == Frequently Asked Questions ==

-### What is iZettle?
+### What is Selz?

-Our mission is to make it incredibly simple for you to sell what you do and get paid. iZettle requires no programming skills, we handle all aspects of selling and getting paid and it takes only moments to set up.
+Our mission is to make it incredibly simple for you to sell what you do and get paid.
+Selz requires no programming skills, we handle all aspects of selling and getting paid and it takes only moments to set up.
 We are constantly adding new features to help creative entrepreneurs like you realize their potential.
-For more info visit the [iZettle website](https://izettle.com)
+For more info visit the [Selz website](https://selz.com)

-### Will iZettle work with my theme?
+### Will it work with my theme?

-Yes, iZettle will work with any theme.
-You can also add a logo to the checkout page and customize your button, widget or store colors to match your website or blog.
+Yes, the plugin will work with any theme.
+You can also customize your button, widget or store colors to match your website or blog.

-### How do I get paid?

-No need to use extra accounts or to integrate a payment gateway.
-We will process all major credit cards for you, plus PayPal transactions, and pay your funds direct to your bank account.
-Easy.

 ### I have more questions, who do I contact?

-If you have queries, you can contact us here at [help@izettle.com](mailto:help@izettle.com)
+If you have queries, you can contact us here at [help@selz.com](mailto:help@selz.com)

 == Screenshots ==

-1. The short code generator
+1. Add products easily

+1. Optional shopping cart permanently displayed

 == Changelog ==
 = 1.9.0 =
-- Connect your iZettle account to automatically list your products and store details = 1.8.2 =
+- Connect your Selz account to automatically list your products and store details = 1.8.2 =
 - Fixed issue with button text not showing correctly
 = 1.8.1 =